cube3power/atsd/rule-engine/condition.md

 # Condition

-Condition is a boolean expression specified in the [rule editor](editor.md) which is evaluated when data is received by or removed from the window.
+Condition is a boolean expression which is evaluated when data is received by or removed from the window.
 For example, the condition `value > 50` returns `true` if the last received value exceeds 50.

+The condition consists of one or multiple boolean checks combined with `OR` (`||`), `AND` (`&&`) and `NOT` (`!`) operators.

+The expressions can reference the command, window, entity and metric fields, user-defined variables and apply [functions](functions.md) to data.

-When the condition evaluates to `true` for the first time, the window status changes to `OPEN` causing the execution of 'On Open' triggers such as a system commands and email notifications.
+When the condition evaluates to `true` for the first time, the [window](window.md) status changes to `OPEN` causing the execution of 'On Open' triggers.
 Once the condition becomes `false`, the window returns back to `CANCEL` status triggering a corresponding set of triggers.

-The condition consists of one or multiple boolean checks combined with `OR` (`||`), `AND` (`&&`) and `NOT` (`!`) operators.

-The expressions can reference rule, command, and window fields, user-defined variables and apply [functions](functions.md) to data.
+## Overrides

-> Exceptions specified in the `Overrides` table take precedence over the condition.
+Exceptions specified in the [`Overrides`](overrides.md) table take precedence over the condition.

 ## Fields